bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 We could be sharing the same subscription.
 I mean, theoretically, a lot of those things can happen.
-So like Merge and Me can just like pay for one subscription and use the same key to sign and send that information to the tower.
+So like Murch and Me can just like pay for one subscription and use the same key to sign and send that information to the tower.

 Adam Jonas: 00:39:40

 Yeah, I understand there's probably some, you know, there's maybe not certainty in a lot of these things, but there's probably some useful heuristics you'd be picking up.
-And for the Umbrella user running on a Raspberry Pi in their home, you can make some pretty solid assumptions.
+And for the Umbrel user running on a Raspberry Pi in their home, you can make some pretty solid assumptions.

 Sergi Delgado: 00:39:57